-As a valued customer (referred to in this document as “you” or “your”), we are pleased to offer you custom Lacerte tax software product fixed term pricing.
-By clicking “I Agree”, or by accessing or using the Lacerte tax software product under this multi-year pricing contract plan, you acknowledge your acceptance and agreement to these terms and conditions and any accompanying or attached quote of fees and exceptions list (collectively, this “Agreement”), which supplement the terms of your Lacerte End User License Agreement, support policies, and other services terms governing your use of the Lacerte tax software product.
+As a valued customer (referred to in this document as “you” or “your”), we are pleased to offer you the Lacerte Choice tax software.
+By clicking “I Agree”, or by accessing or using the Lacerte tax software product under this contract plan, you acknowledge your acceptance and agreement to these terms and conditions and any accompanying or attached quote of fees and exceptions list (collectively, this “Agreement”), which supplement the terms of your Lacerte End User License Agreement, support policies, and other services terms governing your use of the Lacerte tax software product.
 If you do not agree to any of the terms below, or those within any quote of fees or exceptions list, then please do not click “I AGREE” and you are not eligible for this offer.

-AGREED FIXED TERM PRICING TERMS AND CONDITIONS
+AGREED LACERTE CHOICE TERMS AND CONDITIONS

-Three-Year Subscription Term.
-This is an agreement with a 3-year term and commitment to purchase the Lacerte tax software for each of the 3 tax years, 2015, 2016 and 2017 (“Term”).
-200-900 in 100 increments and be billed88By agreeing to these terms and enrolling in this plan you are agreeing to pay and renew your Lacerte tax software product subscription for each of the referenced tax years.
+Bank of returns purchased.
+This is an annual agreement.
+You will be granted a bank of (200-900 in 100 increments) generic clicks that are consumed if either a Business or an Individual form is filed.
+All accompanying states are included at no additional charge/click.
+If you exceed the number of clicks purchased, you will revert to REP pricing and be billed for all remaining clicks, including states, for the remainder of the tax year.
+Your bank of returns is only available for the tax year purchased (Jan 1, 2018-Dec 31, 2018) and cannot be carried over to subsequent years for usage.
+Additionally, you are not allowed to ‘migrate’ to an alternative/greater package once Lacerte Choice has been purchased in a given tax year.
+You may migrate upward (300 to 400 for example) between tax years.
+By agreeing to these terms you are agreeing to all of the above-listed conditions.

 What Is and Is Not Included With Your Subscription.
 Included with your subscription to the Lacerte tax software product under this Agreement: (i) Lacerte Tax Form Modules indicated in any attached quote of fees; (ii) concurrent use of Lacerte for the number of Fast Path users indicated in your attached quote; (iii) Product/Tax Content Updates (after initial download from ‘My Account’ or after initial CD install).
 Not included with your subscription under this Agreement, are Tax Scan and Import PPR, eSignature, attach products, add-ons, or any other additional or future offerings.

-Adding Fast Path Network Users or Tax Form Modules During The Term.
-Anytime you wish to increase your Fast Path network user entitlement, or add additional tax form modules with unlimited access for the current or coming tax year, you may do so before making your next due annual renewal payment under this Agreement by contacting Intuit and purchasing additional network users or tax form modules at the then-current per-user or tax form module price, as applicable.
-All such added Fast Path network users or tax form modules purchased during the Term will be subject to the terms of this Agreement, including the requirement to renew for each of the remaining years of the Agreement Term and/or the cancellation fee(s) described in Section 7 below.
+Adding Fast Path Network Users During The Term.
+Anytime you wish to increase your Fast Path network user entitlement for the current or coming tax year, you may do so before your next annual renewal payment under this Agreement by contacting Intuit and purchasing additional network users at the then-current per-user price, as applicable.
+All such added Fast Path network users purchased during the Term will be subject to the terms of this Agreement.

 General.
-Lacerte tax software product fixed term pricing is not available to all Lacerte customers, only those who receive this offer directly from Intuit, makers of Lacerte.
+Lacerte Choice tax software pricing is not available to all Lacerte customers, only those who receive this offer directly from Intuit, makers of Lacerte.
 You agree not to forward, disclose or share the details of this offer with anyone outside your business.
 This offer is not eligible for any other discounts, including any early renewal discount, and may not be assigned, exchanged, sold, transferred, combined, or redeemed for cash or other goods and services not expressly stated here as included.
 Offer and prices subject to change.